thomasgumbricht/git-vcs/_posts/2020/2020-02-16-git-local-use.markdown

 <span class='terminal'>$ git commit</span>

-On Mac OSX it will open the text editor <span class='terminalapp'>Vim</span>, and the terminal window will look similar to this (I have added my commit message below though):
+On Mac OSX this command opens the text editor <span class='terminalapp'>Vim</span>, and the terminal window will look similar to this (I have added my commit message below though):

 ```
 \# Please enter the commit message for your changes.
 Lines starting